TREASURIES-Selling stalls as yields weighed vs recovery's path

 What could keep yields from slipping from these higher levels is if investors decide their durations are too extended and that their portfolios - given the dominance of government issuance since the financial crisis - are too heavily weighted toward Treasuries.

 "You have the beginning of a perfect storm of risk brewing," he said.
 "Investors started to see that they were vulnerable and that's why we saw such a dramatic upward shift in yields."
-(Additional reporting by Ellen Freilich and Jennifer Ablan; Editing by Leslie Adler and Andrew Hay)
+(Additional reporting by Ellen Freilich and Jennifer Ablan; Editing by Leslie Adler)

 * Fortress shareholders to receive $8.08 per share (Adds analyst comment, background)